Orange County Public Schools: School board

-A county-wide public vote in 2009 created the elected position of school board chairman.
+A county-wide public vote in 2009 created the elected position of school board chair.
 Bill Sublette was subsequently elected to this position in 2010 and was re-elected in 2014.
 Teresa Jacobs was elected in 2018 and re-elected in 2022.

 Schools

-OCPS has used an attendance model of kindergarten through grade 5 for elementary schools, grades 6–8 for middle school and grades 9–12 for high school since July 1987.
+OCPS has used an attendance model of kindergarten through grade 5 for elementary schools, grades 6–8 for middle schools, and grades 9–12 for high schools since July 1987.
 Before then, grade 6 was part of elementary school and grade 9 was part of middle school ("junior high" in OCPS prior to July 1987).
 As now required by Florida law, virtually all elementary schools have pre-kindergarten programs.

-OCPS has 205 regular-attendance schools as of the 2021-22 school year: 128 elementary, nine K–8, 39 middle, 22 high, and seven exceptional student education centers.
+OCPS has 213 regular-attendance schools as of the 2024-25 school year: 133 elementary, 10 K–8, 41 middle, 23 high, and six exceptional student education centers.
 The district also has an adult education system with six dedicated campuses and night classes at most high schools, four dedicated special education schools as well as a hospital/homebound program, and dozens of alternative education centers, including charter schools.
 Six of the high schools in OCPS have separate ninth-grade centers, three of them off-site of the main campus, built after the shift from K–6/7–9/10–12 to K–5/6–8/9–12.

-Some elementary middle and high schools include magnet programs that allow students to specialize in particular subject areas.
-Students must apply to magnet schools in order to take advantage of this specialization.
-Some magnet programs offered by OCPS are agriscience, aviation and aerospace, Cambridge AICE, criminal justice, culinary arts, digital media & gaming, education, entertainment production, entrepreneurship, finance, fine arts, first responders, foreign languages / dual languages, gifted academy, International Baccalaureate, international studies, healthcare, hospitality, laser photonics, law, leadership, medicine, nursing, performing arts, STEM (science, technology, engineering, mathematics), veterinary animal science, and visual arts.
+OCPS schools offer a variety of advanced studies, magnet programs, and scholastic academies that allow students to specialize in particular subject areas.
+Students must apply by submitting an electronic application to the School Choice Services magnet office by a set deadline and gain acceptance in order to participate in most programs.
+Programs include Advanced Placement (AP), agriscience, artificial intelligence, aviation & aerospace, AVID, Cambridge AICE, criminal justice, culinary arts, digital media & gaming, dual enrollment, education, entertainment production, entrepreneurship, esports, finance, fine arts, first responders, foreign languages / dual languages, gifted academy, International Baccalaureate (IB), international studies, healthcare, hospitality & tourism, laser photonics, law, leadership, medicine, nursing, performing arts, Pre-Advanced Placement (Pre-AP), Pre-International Baccalaureate (Pre-IB), STEM (science, technology, engineering, mathematics), technical theatre, veterinary animal science, and visual arts.